mysteryon88-forks/universalmutator/README.md

 Tact
 ```

-(the last three are smart contract languages for the Ethereum blockchain).
+(the last six are smart contract languages: Solidity/Vyper/Fe for Ethereum and FunC/Tolk/Tact for TON).

 All but C, C++, JavaScript, and Go will try, by default, to compile the mutated
 file and use TCE to detect redundancy.
 Of course, build dependencies